 - Interest Only Loan followed by a Principal and Interest Loan

 Money laundering is not something one thinks about when investing.
 Mary told me that when she was buying a property in England.
 She had created a new family trust to hold the asset.
 But, the banking system would not let her buy the property until she could show a period of trading in the account.

 Currency risk was a big factor for Mary.
 She was hoping that currency risk would work in her favour.
-She hoped that at the time of sale, she would enjoy the increase in property value.
+She hoped that at the time of sale, she would benefit from the increase in property value.
 She also hoped the exchange rate will give her a tidy profit as well.
 She was aware there was a risk the change in the exchange rate, may take away some of her profits.
 It would all be in the timing of when she returned the money to Australia.

 More Features for good Financial Planning Software

 Financial advisers have the advantage of professional financial planning software such as X-Plan.
-Generally this software is too complex to use with clients and too expensive for the investor to buy.
+Generally, this software is too complex to use with clients and too expensive for the investor to buy.

-- Include all your cash flows
+- Can you include all your cash flows

-- Use relevant default rates
+- Choose relevant default rates

 - Change the rates of return and interest rates